Hacienda Mercedita: Demise

 In 1973, the government of Puerto Rico created the Corporacion Azucarera de Puerto Rico (Puerto Rico Sugar Corporation, also known as Sugar Corporation of Puerto Rico) in an attempt to save the sugar industry, which for the previous two decades had been decaying.
 The new Corporation oversaw the operations of the remaining 13 sugarcane mills, including Central Mercedita, and those of the Snow White Sugar Refinery, the only sugar refinery left in the Island.
 The Puerto Rico Land Authority had ownership of the Snow White sugar refinery itself.

 However, for a number of reasons, the new government corporation "immediately bled money."
 Ten years later, in 1983, the price of Mercedita's Snow White brand sugar was frozen by law in an attempt "to keep the voters happy."
 On 31 December 1994, Central Mercedita stopped the milling of sugarcane, but continued its sugar refining operations to accommodate other sugar cane mills in Puerto Rico that depended on it for their milling operations.
 However, 1994 is generally considered the closing date for the sugar mill.
 Shortly afterwards, sugar refining at Mercedita stopped altogether with the closing of the remaining sugarcane farms in the island.
 In 1998, the Government of Puerto Rico gave title to the homes and associated land to the remaining residents of the old Mercedita plantation.

 Intent to resurrect

 In the fall of 2001, Sugar Corporation of Puerto Rico which owned the Mercedita sugar refinery and the Snow White sugar brand was contemplating the building of a sugar plant large enough to supply all 50,000 tons of sugar consumed each year in Puerto Rico.

 City park

 The municipality of Ponce is attempting to acquire the grounds of the old Central Mercedita to convert it into a city park.

 Today

-The community where the old Central Mercedita operated continues still stands.
+The community where the old Central Mercedita operated still stands.
 It too goes by the name "Central Mercedita".
 The main access road is PR-5506.

 In June 2020, the hacienda served as a backdrop for an educational photoshoot of the traditional Puerto Rican Bomba dance.